ywwy-qn/ESM2_AMP/README.md

 ### Related Works
 If you are interested in feature extraction and model interpretation for large language models, you may find our previous work helpful:

-- Interpretable feature extraction and dimensionality reduction in ESM2 for protein localization prediction: Link:<https://doi.org/10.1093/bib/bbad534>; GitHub Repository:<https://github.com/yujuan-zhang/feature-representation-for-LLMs>
+- Interpretable feature extraction and dimensionality reduction in ESM2 for protein localization prediction: [Link](https://doi.org/10.1093/bib/bbad534); [GitHub Repositor](https://github.com/yujuan-zhang/feature-representation-for-LLMs)